 Stony Brook Drive-In

 The Stony Brook Drive-In was located along the once-famous Lincoln Highway in East York, Pennsylvania.
-Opened in 1950, it survived for many years after it closed in 1986, I remember walking in and shooting a lot of photographs.
+Opened on October 5, 1949 with June Haver in “Scudda-Hoo”, Scudda-Hay!“.
+It survived for many years operated by Budco, who were taken over by AMC who closed the Stony Brook Drive-In on September 13, 1987 with Peter Weller in "Robo-Cop” & Louise Smith in “Working Girls”.
+After it closed, I remember walking in and shooting a lot of photographs.

 The property was intact but overgrown.
 The wide screen remained, as did most of the buildings with some old speakers lying around.

 My impression was that this had been an emphatically no-frills operation.
 Most of the buildings were very basic and most seemed to be constructed mostly of wood.
 (Everything seemed almost 1940’s, or maybe 1930’s, like an old amusement park).